 The blue lotus

-Similar to ecstasy (MDMA), blue lotus causes a state of relaxed inhibition in which users are more talkative, comfortable and aroused.
-As a natural aphrodisiac, it has a similar effect as Viagra upon the human body.
-So lotus rituals were all about sex, intimacy and longevity.
-The most common method of consumption is to brew the flowers into a tea or steep them in alcohol for up to three weeks; the alcohol enhances the effects of the active chemicals.
+Similar to ecstasy, blue lotus promotes a state of PEACE in which users are more talkative, comfortable and aroused.
+As a natural aphrodisiac, lotus rituals were all about sex, intimacy and longevity.
+The most common method of consumption was to brew the flowers into a tea or steep them in alcohol for up to three weeks; the alcohol enhanced the effects of the active chemicals.
+The gradual unfolding of the lotus petals in response to the Sun mirrors the awakening of our higher selves to the light.

 In yoga, the “classic” meditation position is called padmasana or lotus position.
 It is said to help keep the back straight for the transmission of energy through the spine and to help reach the highest level of consciousness.
 This symbolises “reaching for pure knowledge while being rooted in the material world of experience”.